partrickJhonson/beef/BeEF-Testing.md

  - **thirdparty/msf**: contains Metasploit related test files.
 With these tests Metasploit is started, connectivity and authentication to Metasploit's msgrpc is tested.

+ - **thirdparty/bundle_audit**: updates Ruby Gems vulnerability database and checks gems for vulnerabilities using bundle-audit.

 You will also notice another directory, **common**.
 As the name suggests, it contains things shared across testing suites, for instance constants and methods.

 ## Unit tests